robwillup/mithrandir/docs/Algorithms&DataStructures/HashTable/README.md

-# Arrays and Strings

-Let's take a look at some of the more common techniques and issues with these data structures.

-## Hash Tables

-A hash table is a data structure that maps keys to values for highly efficient lookup.
-So this is similar to dictionaries.

-Hash tables benefit from fast data retrieval and are foundational to standard tools and techniques like caching and database indexing.

-### What is a hash table?
+# What is a hash table?

 **References:**